 The Right Air Purifier For Industrial Air Quality

-Since we understand the need for industrial air quality, but also realize those models aren’t always appropriate in many instances, we have attempted to address the main concerns about industrial air purifiers with our line of Erik air purifiers.
+Since we understand the need for industrial air quality, but also realize those models aren’t always appropriate in many instances, we have attempted to address the main concerns about industrial air purifiers with our mod HEPA air purifier.

-First of all, our Erik models are designed for the home.
-They’re about the size of an old computer tower and fit conveniently into any room in your home, without exhausting unnecessary space.
+First of all, our mod is designed for the home.
+They have a sleek design and are small enough to fit conveniently into any room in your home, without exhausting unnecessary space.

-Second, while still not cheap, the Erik line costs up to 50% less than what you would pay for an industrial grade unit.
-Yet, these USA-made models produces the same filtration used in hospital operating rooms.
-So, given the same variables, they’re equally effective as bigger industrial models.
+Second, while still not cheap, the mod air purifier costs up to 50% less than what you would pay for an industrial grade unit.